dougeby/IntuneDocs/intune/device-restrictions-windows-10.md

   - **Not configured** (default): Allows end users to install apps from places other than the Microsoft Store, including apps defined in other policy settings.
   - **Anywhere**: Turns off app recommendations, and allows users to install apps from any location.
-  - **Store Only**: Forces end users to only install apps from the Windows App Store.
+  - **Store Only**: Forces end users to only install apps from the Microsoft Store.
   - **Recommendations**: When installing an app from the web that’s available in the Microsoft Store, users see a message recommending they download it from the store.
   - **Prefer Store**: Warns users when they install apps from places other than the Microsoft Store.